 Registration Fee \$100.00

-Tuition per Undergraduate Semester Credit Hour \$295.00
+Tuition per Undergraduate Semester Credit Hour \$340.00

-Tuition per Graduate Semester Credit Hour \$575.00
+Tuition per Graduate Semester Credit Hour \$690.00

 Graduation Fee \$100.00

 Transfer Credit Evaluation \$100.00

 Official Transcripts \$10.00

 The Registration Fee of \$100 is a one-time non-refundable fee.
 Tuition is broken down for each term.
 Payment of tuition is to be made prior the first day of class each term unless prior arrangement for payment has been agreed upon.
 The tuition and fees do not include other program cost including, but not limited to: book, supplies, laboratory fees, and other cost associated with the selected program of study.
 It is the student's obligation to pay this additional cost, and to obtain books and supplies on their own.
 The graduation fee is to be paid when the student applies for graduation regardless of whether he/she intends to participate in the commencement ceremony.
+All of the UIC programs are taught in the Hybrid Modality (at least 51% of the program is offered online); therefore, all the program fees for online and in-residence modality do not differ, and there are no additional fees for the in-residence component.